highfidelity/hifi-spatial-audio-js/README.md

     // `audioMediaStream` is obtained from a separate `getUserMedia()` call. await hifiCommunicator.setInputAudioMediaStream(audioMediaStream);

-    // Connect to the HiFi Audio API server!
+    // Connect to the High Fidelity Audio Spatial API Server by supplying your own JWT here.
-    // Supply your own JWT here.
+    // Follow this guide to get a JWT: https://www.highfidelity.com/api/guides/misc/getAJWT
-    const HIFI_AUDIO_JWT = "";
+    // If you don't need a guide, obtain JWT credentials after signing up for a developer account at https://account.highfidelity.com/dev/account const HIFI_AUDIO_JWT = "";
     try {
         await hifiCommunicator.connectToHiFiAudioAPIServer(HIFI_AUDIO_JWT);